kowainik/learn4haskell/README.md

 explained by us.
 You can solve the tasks on your way and at the end open a PR to your fork with this chapter's solution and summon us (by shouting out our nicknames there).
-We would be happy to give you feedback on your progress, explain problematic concepts or just support you mentally!
+We would be happy to give you feedback on your progress, explain problematic concepts, or just support you mentally!

 Each chapter contains unique information and covers different topics.
 We suggest going through them in order.
-However, if you think that some of the chapters are already familiar to you, feel free to skip onto the next one.
+However, if you think that some of the chapters are already familiar to you, feel free to skip on to the next one.
 If you would like to talk to us, you can even rely on PRs for the chapter you have questions about.